Donkeys are very intelligent.

 Many people think that donkeys and mules are not very smart.
 This can't be farther from the truth!
 They have a very unique ability and memory to take things that they learn and apply them to everyday life.
 Their memory is incredible; when people say "memory of an elephant," they should be saying "memory of a donkey!"
 Also, they are VERY fast learners.
 Their good memory helps give them a quick adaptability and they pick tricks and new skills up very efficiently!

-Miniature donkeys are not bread-down; God made them this size!
+Miniature donkeys are not bred-down; God made them this size!

 Miniature donkeys were originally from the Mediterranean area of Sicily and Sardinia.
 They lived in the desert areas.
 Miniature donkeys are truly miniature!